dominicparga/osmgraphing/notes.md

 - Update README (`"Memory-usage and performance have been better, but now, the graph supports multiple metrics."` -> it's great again)
 - Use log::debug by flag
+- Implement graph as server, which can execute queries from clients (e.g. via channels).

 ### Build-script